RespiraWorks/Ventilator/software/gui/README.md

 Where you may specify whatever serial port the ventilator controller is for the GUI to communicate with.
 The above has been the correct port for all prototypes tested to date.

-Depending on the OS you are running the above port could also be `/dev/ttyAMA0`.

 If you do not specify a serial-port, the app will run with pre-recorded data.

 If you are running the application remotely, via ssh for example, don't forget to set